 2.2 Time plots

 For time series data, the obvious graph to start with is a time plot.
 That is, the observations are plotted against the time of observation, with consecutive observations joined by straight lines.
-Figure 2.1 below shows the weekly economy passenger load on Ansett Airlines between Australia’s two largest cities.
+Figure 2.1 shows the weekly economy passenger load on Ansett airlines between Australia’s two largest cities.